smk0061/TREE-D/README.md

 Product of the West Virginia University Natural Resource Analysis Center (NRAC)

-Acknowledgements:
+Acknowledgements:<br>
-Funding for this project has been provided through the Tree Research & Education Endowment Fund and the Utility Arborist Research Fund.
+Funding for this project has been provided through the Tree Research & Education Endowment Fund and the Utility Arborist Research Fund.<br>
 Learn more at https://treefund.org/